-How Do Slips and Falls Occur Among the Elderly?
+Do Trip and Falls Happen Among the Elderly Because of Age?

 The risk of falling increases as a person ages, according to a Colorado State University study on “Preventing Falls in the Elderly.”
 The increased risk is significant.
 In fact, as the National Floor Safety Institute reports, the rate of falls increases with each decade a person is alive.
 Also, the NFSI says, each year a full 30 percent of people ages 65 and older suffer a fall.
 Of those older folks who fall, 10 percent suffer a serious injury.